onlyfotzc/notebook/_posts/2024-08-25-medication-for-cats.md

 ---
 layout: post
-title: Cat pain relief for arthritis with Medajia Sarsas and diuretic capsules
+title: a post with images
-date: 2025-08-25 22:44:00
+date: 2015-05-15 21:01:00
-description: 猫用止疼药止痛关节炎美达佳沙斯多芬利尿通胶囊
+description: this is what included images could look like
 tags: formatting images
 categories: sample-posts
 thumbnail: assets/img/9.jpg